codingheather/Drum-kit/README.md

 # Drum-kit

-having fun manipulatinng buttons with Javascripts and CSS
+The basic structure is created with HTML.
+I was mainly having fun manipulatinng buttons with Javascripts and CSS.